mojganghodsi/CSMS/Readme.md

 In last commit all the tests were successfully passed, and in my IDEA, tests were run by 92% code coverage.

-you also can generate code coverage report by runing mvn test, and see the html report under target,site, jacoco directory.
+you also can generate code coverage report by runing mvn test, and see the html report under target, site, jacoco directory.

 ## Deployment